-- 12.5.1 There shall be available at all times, a supply of electrical energy sufficient to operate the radio installation and to charge any batteries used as part of a reserve source or sources of energy for the radio installation. - 12.5.2 A dedicated reserve source of energy, independent of the propelling power of the vessel and its electrical system, shall be provided for the purpose of conducting distress and safety radio communications in the event of failure of the main and emergency source of electrical power.
-This shall have a minimum capacity for operating the radio equipment for a period of at least: - a) 1 hour on vessels provided with an emergency source of electrical power, or; - b) 1 hour on vessels operating on Domestic Navigation including those operating exclusively within Maltese Waters, and; - c) 6 hours on vessels, operating outside Maltese Waters, not provided with an emergency source of electrical power. - 12.5.2.1 Vessels < 24m in length operating with a Restricted Navigation Notation within 3 miles from shore may be exempted from this requirement. - 12.5.3 If an uninterrupted input of information from the vessel's navigational or other equipment to a radio installation as required by this section, including the navigational receiver, is needed to ensure its proper performance; means shall be provided to ensure the continuous supply of such information in the event of failure of the ship's main and/or emergency source of electrical power.
+- 12.5.1 There shall be available at all times, while the vessel is at sea, a supply of electrical energy sufficient to operate the radio installation and to charge any batteries used as part of a reserve source or sources of energy for the radio installation. - 12.5.2 A dedicated reserve source of energy, independent of the propelling power of the vessel and its electrical system, shall be provided for the purpose of conducting distress and safety radio communications in the event of failure of the main and emergency source of electrical power.
+This shall have a minimum capacity for operating the radio equipment for a period of at least: - .1 1 hour on vessels provided with an emergency source of electrical power, and; - .2 1 hour on vessels operating exclusively within Maltese Waters, and; - .3 6 hours on vessels, operating outside Maltese Waters, not provided with an emergency source of electrical power.

+Vessels < 24m in length operating with a Restricted Navigation Notation within 3 miles from shore may be exempted from this requirement.

+12.5.3 If an uninterrupted input of information from the vessel's navigational or other equipment to a radio installation as required by this section, including the navigational receiver, is needed to ensure its proper performance; means shall be provided to ensure the continuous supply of such information in the event of failure of the ship's main and/or emergency source of electrical power.